Short Fiction Contest-winning story #70 – “the Sound of Becoming,” by JC Michaels

 …..“That’s right.”

-…..Eewen learned that a filial son would warm his parents’ bed on a cold night, eat the most distasteful food, even sell himself into slavery to pay for his father’s burial.
-He learned to never complain about his own discomfort.
+…..A filial son would warm his parents’ bed on a cold night, eat the most distasteful food, even sell himself into slavery to pay for his father’s burial.
+Ewen learned to never complain.
 When he fell on the playground and broke his nose, he was very proud that he could conceal the swelling for two days before his mother discovered the disfigurement and rushed him to the hospital.

 …..When he became older, he read the stories his mother avoided.

-…..Eewen made sure he scored very high on tests, stayed at the top of his class, and applied for all possible scholarships.
+…..Ewen learned that he should never become a financial burden.
+He made sure he scored very high on tests, stayed at the top of his class, applied for all possible scholarships.
 His effort made it possible for him to attend the most prestigious and competitive high school in the city.
 He was then able to attend a famous foreign university and earn a degree in banking and finance, which was what he needed to save his life.

 .